Pentax Espio 140V Camera Review

 The controls on Espoio 140V are delightfully simple and intuitive.

 Sliding the cover open extends and readies the lens within about 2 seconds; sliding it close retracts it.
-Oddly, the lens is never fast enough to retract; thus, shutting off this camera involves sliding the cover until it hits the extended lens, waiting for a second, and then continuing the slide until the lens is completely covered.
+Oddly, the lens is never fast enough to retract; thus, shutting off this camera involves sliding the cover until it touches the extended lens, waiting for a second, and then continuing the slide until the lens is completely covered.
 I wouldn’t call this an inconvenience but rather a sign of Pentax cutting corners a bit with this model.

 Loading film into Pentax Expio 140V is easy.
 Pop the door open by pulling the tab on the left and insert your 35mm film with its tip extended.

-The 🌳 and 🌳🌳🌳 buttons to the right of the viewfinder activate the lens’ and the view finder’s zoom motor.
+The 🌳 and 🌳🌳🌳 buttons to the right of the viewfinder activate the lens’ and the viewfinder’s zoom motor.
 It takes 4-5 seconds for the lens to extend from its widest 38mm to its longest 140mm.

 Your zoom settings will reset after you power down the camera (i.e. slide the cover over the lens).
 So, for example, if you’ve zoomed in, shut your Espio down and then powered it on, it will start with its default zoomed-out 38mm lens length.

-You may also find the flash mode cycle button on the top plate along with the date display/data back.
+You may also find the flash mode cycle button on the top plate, along with the date display/data back.
 A button marked “AF” will cycle through timer delay, remote control trigger (my copy didn’t include one), infinity focus, and spot focusing.

-Infinity focusing is a useful setting on autofocus point and shoots as they usually have trouble getting a focus in wide-open spaces, defaulting to something in between portrait and 20m distance.
+Infinity focusing is a useful setting on autofocus point and shoots, as they usually have trouble getting a focus in wide-open spaces, defaulting to something in between portrait and 20m distance.
 Use this setting when taking landscape shots.
 Spot focusing may also be useful if you are hoping to focus on a particular element, though I haven’t experimented much with that setting.

 Holding down the big silver shutter button halfway activates the focus and exposure lock.
 You can use that to pre-focus your camera on your object/subject of interest and then re-compose your image while pressing the button slightly.